Skilled German Craftsmen

 A third and smaller group of Germans came in 1721 and settled at the Little Fork in Culpeper County in Northern Virginia.
 Many of them were relatives of the German emigrants of 1714.
 By 1727, the Germanna settement had nearly reached as far west as the Blue Ridge Mountains!

-Learn more about German settlers at the Virginia Historical Society.
+Learn more about German settlers at the Virginia Museum of History & Culture.

 They were fleeing war, ruinous taxes and religious persecution in Germany and first sailed to Philadelphia, where religious freedom was welcome.
 Along each side of the Great Wagon Road, people farmsteaded.
 Good land had already become occupied, so the Germans kept traveling southwestward to Virginia and the Carolinas.